OutSystems/AzureARMTemplates/README.md

 **Features:**

-- Supports both OutSystems 10 and 11.
-You can select which version to install.
+- Support for OutSystems 10 and 11.
-- Optional databases.
+- Optional catalogs.
 You can chose if you want to create a session database (OutSystems 10 and 11) and/or a log database (OutSystems 11).
-- Frontends auto-scalling when using a Virtual Machine Scale Set.
+- Frontends manual and auto-scalling when using a Virtual Machine Scale Set.

 **Notes:**

 - All templates assume that you already have a VNET created.
 You must create a Virtual Network before using this templates.
-- Only Microsoft SQL Server and Azure SQL with database authentication is available.
+- Only Microsoft SQL Server and Azure SQL with database authentication is supported.
 - For performance reasons its highly recommended that you create a separate session database and a log database (OutSystems 11 only).
 - When must chose the same major version for the Platform Server and Service Studio.
 - All templates will install OutSystems with a 30 days trial license.
 Please make sure you upload your own license before starting the real development of your apps.